jgaa/restc-cpp/README.md

 void DoSomethingInteresting(Context& ctx) {

     // Declare what the Post structure contains so restc_cpp can
-    // serialize it to and from json
+    // serialize it to and from json.
     Serialize<Post> post_serializer = {
         DECL_FIELD_JN(Post, int, userId, user_id),
         DECL_FIELD(Post, int, id),